 That’s not enough room for you to charge everything.
 Your camera battery charger we’ll take up that whole outlet so that means you can’t charge anything else.
 Then on top of that charging on ships can be a lot slower than charging your items back at home on land.

 It is best to pack a power strip so you can charge all your items at once instead of fighting over that one outlet spot.
 We travel everywhere with our travel-ready power strip.
-It allows us to use one outlet but have 4 USB outlets and 4 plug-ins that are spaced correctly for those large camera battery chargers.
+It allows us to use one outlet but has 4 USB outlets and 4 plug-ins that are spaced correctly for those large camera battery chargers.

 Get to the Gift Shop Early

-One thing I never worried about, or even thought about really, was getting to the gift shop early on our Antarctica cruise.
-Boy oh boy did I miss out on some good items that sold out quickly.
+One thing I never worried about or even thought about really was getting to the gift shop early on our Antarctica cruise.
+Boy oh, boy did I miss out on some good items that sold out quickly.

 The gift shop on our 10-day cruise with Quark Expeditions had many unique gifts.
 Some were one of a kind and handmade from locations that the ship visits and others were odds and ends of gear that passengers may have forgotten to bring.